Martha: Then I could get sectioned!

 - The Doctor says that Martha is from Freedonia.

-- Shout-Out to Shakespeare: The episode contained a veiled reference to Sonnet 57 (among many, many less subtle references, natch).The Doctor: Come on!
+- The episode contained a veiled reference to Sonnet 57 (among many, many less subtle references, natch).The Doctor: Come on!
 We can have a good flirt later.

 - There Is Only One Bed: There's just one double bed in the room the Doctor and Martha share.
 The Doctor doesn't find this situation uncomfortable at all.